 PRDOH is administering high volumes of PII in the implementation of CDBG-DR programs.
 Its personnel, subrecipients and partner agencies, along with their staff are expected to protect the information entrusted to them by the program applicants.
-In its management and handling of PII, there are several strategies and activities that should be implemented.
+In its management and handling of PII, there are several strategies and activities that should be bank account numbers or any other type of financial information, username and password for information systems access, medical information protected by HIPAA, tax information, and work evaluations.
+10 LPRA § 4051(d).

+implemented.
 This section, which is not an exhaustive list, includes suggested best practices.

-7.1General practices
+7.1 General practices

-- Limiting the collection, access, use, and disclosure of personal information to legitimate job functions or reasons allowed by law; - Safeguarding personal information when in the person's possession; - Following proper disposal methods of documents that contain PII; and - Immediately reporting suspected or confirmed acts or incidents of privacy violations.
+- Limiting the collection, access, use, and disclosure of personal information to legitimate job functions or reasons allowed by law; - Safeguarding personal information when in the person's possession; - Collecting only the PII that is needed for the purposes for which it is collected; - Keeping accurate records of where PII is stored, used, and maintained in hard copy and electronic files; - Periodically auditing all Sensitive PII holdings to make sure that all such information can be readily located;32 - Following proper disposal methods of documents that contain PII; and - Immediately reporting suspected or confirmed acts or incidents of privacy violations.